Welcome to Costa Rica.

 How to get from La Pavona to Tortuguero?

-We rented a car when we went to Costa Rica.
+We rented a rental car, when we went to Costa Rica.

-We love the freedom we get from having our own vehicle.
-Imagine seeing an amazing view while you are on the road and not being able to stop, or if you want to change your plans while you are in the middle of nowhere.
+We love the freedom we get from having our own car.
+Imagine seeing an amazing view while you are on the main road and not being able to stop, or if you want to change your plans while you are in the middle of nowhere.

 Renting a car makes this very stress-free.

-Whether you wish to take a detour to a hidden beach, stay longer at a picturesque spot, or start your day early to avoid crowds, having your own vehicle gives you that liberty.
+Whether you wish to take a detour to a hidden beach, stay longer at a picturesque spot, or start your day early to avoid crowds, having your own car gives you that liberty.
+And, don’t worry about parking, the country has many secure parking spots everywhere you go.

 When we travel, we choose Discover Cars.
-Their range of vehicles, competitive prices, and excellent customer service make them our go-to choice for car rentals in Costa Rica.
+Their range of vehicles, competitive prices, and excellent customer service make them our go-to choice for car rentals.

 Where to Stay